Google URL Builder: How to Track Campaigns in Analytics

 Repeat these steps for all of the links that you want to track in your marketing.

-Where do I find my campaigns in Google Analytics?
+Where do I find my campaign reports in GA4?

 Now we can dive a little deeper into reporting.
-If you want to see email deliverability, clicks, and open rates, just log into your email service provider and view the reports.
-If you want to see who actually converted, log into to your Google Analytics.
+If you want to see email deliverability, clicks and open rates, just login to your email service provider and view the reports.
+If you want to see who actually converted, log into GA4.

-Here are some examples of conversions you should track:
+Here are some examples of conversions you may want to track:

 Where can I see if my campaigns are converting?

-To find actual conversions, look towards the top right of the table, below the line graph.
-You’ll see a column for conversions.
-From the dropdown, you can select which goal conversion you’d like to see.
+To find actual conversions, you’ll see a column for conversions > all events.
+From the dropdown you can select which conversion event you’d like to see.
 In our example, we are looking at newsletter subscribers.

-Now you’re able to see visits and goal conversions for each campaign.
+Now you’re able to see conversions for each email campaign.

 That’s it.
 Now you’ll be able to see who is actually converting from your marketing efforts.
 If you have any additional tips, please leave them in the comments below!